Poincar\'e inequalities and rigidity for actions on Banach spaces: Actions on Banach spaces

 This fact allows to formulate the following sufficient condition for the fixed point property for affine actions on $X$.

-\begin{prop} If the image of $\delta$ is equal to $\ker d$ then any affine isometric action with linear part $\pi$ has a fixed point, \end{prop} \begin{proof} Let $b:G\to X$ be a 1-cocycle for $\pi$ and let $b'$ denote the restriction of $b$ to the generating set $S$.
-The cocycle condition implies that $b'\in C^{(1,p)}_-(G,X)$ and, furthermore, that $b'\in \ker d$.
-If $\delta$ is onto $\ker d$ then $b'=\delta v$ for some $v\in X$.
-Since $b$ is trivial on the generators, we conclude that $b$ is trivial. \end{proof} It is important to remark that the technical details here are slightly different than the one in \cite{zuk-gafa}, where the original condition in terms of almost invariant vectors is deduced, and one needs to use the Delorme-Guichardet theorem to obtain cohomological vanishing.
+\begin{prop} If the image of $\delta_{\pi}$ is equal to $\ker d_{\pi}$, then $H^1(G,\pi)=0$. \end{prop} \begin{proof} Let $b:G\to X$ be a 1-cocycle for $\pi$ and let $b'$ denote the restriction of $b$ to the generating set $S$.
+The cocycle condition implies that $b'\in C^{(1,p)}_- (G,\pi)$ and, furthermore, that $b'\in \ker d_{\pi}$.
+If $\delta_{\pi}$ is onto $\ker d_{\pi}$, then $b'=\delta_{\pi} v$ for some $v\in X$.
+Since $b$ is trivial on the generators, we conclude that $b$ is trivial. \end{proof} It is important to remark that the technical details here are slightly different than in \cite{zuk-gafa}, where the original condition in terms of almost invariant vectors is deduced, and one needs to use the Delorme-Guichardet theorem to obtain cohomological vanishing.
 The above argument allows to bypass the use of the Delorme-Guichardet theorem and obtain vanishing of cohomology directly.

-Note that the image of $\delta$ is always properly contained in $C^{(1,p)}_-(G,X)$.
+Note that the image of $\delta_{\pi}$ is always properly contained in $C^{(1,p)}_- (G,\pi)$.
 By the open mapping theorem we also have the following \begin{cor} Assume $\pi$ does not have invariant vectors.
-If $\delta$ is onto $\ker d$ then there is a constant $K$ such that
+If $\delta$ is onto $\ker d$ then there is a constant $K>0$ such that

 for every $v\in X$. \end{cor} The constant $K$ in the above statement can be viewed as a version of Kazhdan constant for isometric representations of $G$ on $X$.